 Understanding Community Challenges, Common Topics, and Concepts for Your Locale

 Community volunteer work, and even serving as an elected official, can be incredibly satisfying or intensely frustrating.
-To increase your chances of rewarding participation, you will need to learn about selected challenges, common topic, and concepts that are relevant to the particular situation of your neighborhood or town.
+To increase your chances of rewarding participation and leadership, you will need to learn about the specific challenges, common topics, and concepts that are relevant to the particular situation of your neighborhood or town.

-This division of the website is huge, but I know that most of you will only need to know a fraction of this material.
+This division of the website is huge, but most of you will only need to know a small fraction of this material.
 I have tried to organize it so you can pick and choose.
 Just do not underestimate how much you need to know to be a wise leader in your community.

 two women at community meeting

-Not everyone needs to understand the following subject matter areas, but if you do, just below are the photo links to the entry pages for economic development, redevelopment, crime prevention, sprawl, sustainability on this website.
+Not everyone needs to understand the following subject matter areas, but if and when you do, just below are the photo links to the entry pages for economic development, redevelopment, crime prevention, sprawl, and sustainability on this website.
 These might be related to either your challenges or your strengths.

 Now for Some Concepts You May Need to Absorb